Shadowrun Returns: Dead Man's Switch

-The player assumes the role of a shadowrunner who receives a pre-recorded message from his or her old shadowrunner accomplice, Sam Watts, which was triggered by a dead man's switch embedded within his body.
+Set in the year 2054 after magic has reentered the world, player assumes the role of a shadowrunner who receives a pre-recorded message from his or her old shadowrunner accomplice, Sam Watts, which was triggered by a dead man's switch embedded within his body.
 Sam's message states that he has 100,000 nuyen being held in escrow as a reward should the player bring whoever was responsible for his death to justice.
 Upon arriving in Seattle, the runner discovers that Sam is the latest victim of the Emerald City Ripper, a serial killer who has been surgically removing organs from their victims.
 Afterwards the runner meets Jake Armitage, the protagonist of the SNES Shadowrun game, who provides some leads to investigate.

 After receiving help from Coyote, a female human bartender/shadowrunner who first asked for assistance in a private war against those who make "Better-Than-Life" ("BTL") chips, the runner discovers that the Ripper is a male elf named Silas Forsberg whose victims were those who had a transplanted organ from Sam's mother.
 After killing Silas, the player learns he was directed to commit the Ripper murders by Jessica Watts, Sam's twin sister.
 Sam and Jessica had lived a comfortable life before their father's death, and despite his best efforts early on to live a decent life, he cracked under the pressure and spent the family savings on drugs and alcohol.
 He eventually became a shadowrunner to make ends meet, and to further fuel his self-destructive habits.

 The runner confronts Jessica but she escapes.
 The runner finds that Jessica is a high-ranking member of the Universal Brotherhood, an international New Age organization that attracts the disenfranchised.
 The runner and Coyote investigate the restricted areas of the facility and discover that the Universal Brotherhood is itself a front for a cult trying to create an insect spirit hive.
 Jessica is revealed to be a shaman who is one of the few who are aware of the Brotherhood's true nature and she unleashes extra-dimensional insect spirits that cannot be killed.
 The team flees, rescuing a woman named Mary-Louise who is designated to become "the queen", similar to a queen bee.